TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Docker.md

     I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend.

-    The paths mentioned below refer to internal paths for the containers!
+    The paths mentioned below refer to internal paths (or `Container Path`) for the containers!

-    External paths depends where you mounted your share or your drives.
+    External paths (or `Host Path`) depends where you mounted your share or your drives.

     For example `/<path_to_data>/data`, or even `/data`.